mabecker89/tifc-method/README.md

   - Application model results and figures are stored in the `results` folder.

+Users are welcome to clone the repository and explore the data and code contained here.

 ### Using the code

 Within the `R` folder are the following subfolders: